ProductHunter.in logoProductHunter.in

 CriterionWeightBased On

-Power25%Smash power transfer, max string tension, frame stiffness, head-heavy balance effectiveness.
+Power25%Smash power transfer, max string tension, frame stiffness, head-heavy balance effectiveness, shuttle acceleration.

-Control25%Shot precision, sweet spot size, shuttle hold time, net play responsiveness, drop shot finesse.
+Control25%Shot precision, sweet spot size, shuttle hold time, net play responsiveness, drop shot finesse, placement accuracy.

-Weight & Speed20%Swing speed, weight class (5U/4U/3U), manoeuvrability at the net, fatigue during extended play.
+Weight & Speed20%Swing speed, weight class (6U/5U/4U/3U), manoeuvrability at the net, fatigue during extended play, recovery speed.

-Build Quality15%Frame material quality, shaft construction, grommet durability, paint and finish, overall longevity.
+Build Quality15%Frame material quality, shaft construction, grommet durability, paint and finish, manufacturing origin, overall longevity.

-Value15%Feature-to-price ratio, brand reputation, strung vs unstrung (stringing cost), cover included, availability.
+Value15%Feature-to-price ratio, brand reputation, strung vs unstrung (stringing cost), cover included, availability in India.

 Frequently Asked Questions

-Beginners and recreational players: buy pre-strung (TANSO Arashi, Yonex Astrox Attack 9, Yonex 37i).
+Beginners and recreational players: buy pre-strung (TANSO Arashi, Yonex Astrox Attack 9, Yonex Astrox Lite 37i, ArcSaber 11 Play, Nanoray Light 18i).
 The factory strings are fine for casual play.
-Competitive players: buy unstrung (Yonex 77 Tour, Li-Ning AXForce, Apacs Z-Ziggler) and get them strung with your preferred string at your preferred tension.
+Competitive players: buy unstrung (Astrox 99 Tour, Astrox 77 Tour, Victor K Hawk, Apacs Z-Ziggler) and get them strung with your preferred string at your preferred tension.
 This adds ₹300-1,000 but gives you control over your racket setup.

 Beginners: 22-24 lbs — more forgiving, larger sweet spot.
 Intermediate: 25-27 lbs — good balance of power and control.
 Advanced: 28-32 lbs — maximum control and precision, but requires clean hitting.
 The Apacs Z-Ziggler supports up to 38 lbs for elite players who want absolute control.

 Doubles requires fast reactions at the net — lighter, head-light or even-balanced rackets work best.
-The Li-Ning Air Force 77 (77g, flexible, even balance) at ₹2,990 is ideal.
-The TANSO Arashi 2.0 Green variant (head-light balance) at ₹1,199 is the budget doubles choice.
-Avoid heavy, head-heavy rackets like the Apacs Z-Ziggler for pure doubles play.
+The Yonex Nanoflare 1000 Game (head-light, 83g) is ideal for competitive doubles.
+The Li-Ning Air Force 77 (77g, flexible, even balance) at ₹2,750 is the best value doubles choice.
+The TANSO Arashi 2.0 Green variant (head-light balance) at ₹1,199 is the cheapest doubles option.